Koongie Park Legal Agreements

 - AAR retains the right to explore for and develop gold and platinum group metals deposits within the project area.

 The Koongie Park Earn-in provides for a two-staged earn-in process whereby the Company can ultimately secure a 75% project interest in the Koongie Park Project.
 A summary of the two-stage earn-in is outlined below.

 First Earn-in Period

-The Company shall be deemed to have earned a nominal 25% interest in the Joint Venture (to be formed upon satisfaction of the first earn-in milestone) upon the Company making a total initial payment of $1,000,000 to AAR, in the following tranches:
+The Company earned a nominal 25% interest in the Joint Venture (to be formed upon satisfaction of the first earn-in milestone) upon the Company making the total initial payment of $1,000,000 to AAR, in June 2021.

-Upon satisfying the First Earn-in Milestone, the Company shall be deemed to have earned an additional 25% interest in the Joint Venture for a total 50% interest in the Joint Venture.
-The two mining leases (M80/276 and M80/277) will also be incorporated into the Joint Venture at that time.
+Having satisfied the First Earn-in Milestone, the Company has now earned an additional 25% interest in the Joint Venture for a total 50% interest in the Joint Venture.
+The two mining leases (M80/276 and M80/277) were also incorporated into the Joint Venture at that time.

 Second Earn-in Period